Melanocyte

 This section has been translated automatically.

-Melanin-producing dendritic cell (of neuroectodermal origin) located between the keratinocytes of the stratum basale of the epidermis and occurring in skin as well as extracutaneously in mucous membranes, inner ear, eye and brain.
-In part, the extracutaneous melanocytes have completely different functions than UV protection.
+Melanin-producing dendritic cell (of neuroectodermal origin) that lies between the keratinocytes of the stratum basale of the epidermis and is found in the skin and extracutaneously in the mucous membranes, inner ear, eye and brain.
+Some of the extracutaneous melanocytes have completely different functions than UV protection.
 Remarkably, there are also hidden melanocyte reservoirs in the skin that have no pigment-forming activity.

-Melanocytes make up about 1% of epidermal cells.
-The ratio of keratinocytes to melanocytes varies in different body regions (melanocyte/basal cell ratio varies from 1:4 to 1:9).
+Melanocytes make up about 1% of the epidermal cells.
+The ratio of keratinocytes to melanocytes varies in different regions of the body (melanocyte/basal cell ratio varies between 1:4 and 1:9).
 The face generally has the highest melanocyte density (2000/cmm).
-On the trunk, it is 1000/cmm.
-The skin on the palms and soles has only 100 - 200/cmm.
+On the trunk it is 1000/cmm.
+The skin on the palms of the hands and soles of the feet has only 100 - 200/cmm.

 General information